e-picas/markdown-extended/docs/MANPAGE.md

 -   in "**normal**" rendering (no "verbose" neither than "quiet" mode), the result of the processed content is rendered, with the file name header in case of multi-files input and command line script's errors are rendered ;
--   in "**verbose**" mode, some process informations are shown, informing user about what is happening, helps to follow process execution and get some informations such as some string lengthes ; the command line script errors are rendered ;
+-   in "**verbose**" mode, some process information are shown, informing user about what is happening, helps to follow process execution and get some information such as some string lengths ; the command line script errors are rendered ;
 -   in "**quiet**" mode, nothing is written through SDTOUT except result of parsed content(s) ;
     the command line script's errors are NOT rendered.

-For all of these cases, PHP errors catched during Markdown Extended classes execution are rendered depending on your environment `error_reporting` setting and script execution may exit with a status code of '90'.
+For all of these cases, PHP errors caught during Markdown Extended classes execution are rendered depending on your environment `error_reporting` setting and script execution may exit with a status code of '90'.